dena-platform/Dena/src/main/resources/docs/Dena_Platform_API.md

 related_objects contain three field

 1. relation_name: name of relation in Dena platform. we store it so when we retrieve a Dena object we can recognize field.
-2. target_type: name of destination relation type.To recognize destination type for example when we want show destination type in panel.
+2. target_type: name of destination relation type.
+To recognize destination type for example when we want show destination type in panel.
 3. id: ids of destination type.

-In response to client Dena do not return relation objects because of object because of performance.
+In response to client Dena do not return relation objects because of performance consideration.

 >